aigjermo/multicast-presentation/src/b-interdomain.md

 ## PIM-SM (again)

-PIM-SM can be used in order to join multicast trees in other domain.
+PIM-SM can be used in order to join multicast trees in other domains.

 . . .